discordx-ts/discordx/packages/lava-player/src/README.md

 # About

-- Wrapper for the [Lavalink](https://github.com/Frederikam/Lavalink) audio client for Discord in TypeScript.
+- Wrapper for the [Lavalink](https://github.com/lavalink-devs/Lavalink) audio client for Discord in TypeScript.
-- Modified version of [lavalink.js](https://github.com/lavalibs/lavalink.js) for discordx, Thanks to the author's hard work, this wouldn't be possible.